sciactive/nymph/README.md

 ## Nymph Entities

 Nymph stores data in objects called Entities.
-It handles relationships between entities by simply saving one entity in another one's property.
+Relationships between entities are done by saving one entity in another one's property.

 ```js
 // Creating entities is super easy.